 Can Men Receive Spousal Support?

-Divorce can be difficult on every party involved.
+Divorce can be difficult for every party involved.
 It often requires long hours, high fees, and tolling emotional stress to get through the process.
 Part of the divorce process involves the separation and division of marital property.
 This process takes all shared assets under consideration and equally divides them fairly between spouses to ensure that they each get what they deserve.
 But what happens if one spouse is more well-off than the other?
 That’s where spousal support comes in.
 But can men receive spousal support?

 Who Makes More Money?